CyberFlameGO/svnpython/Doc/library/urllib2.rst

 HTTPCookieProcessor Objects
 ---------------------------

-.. versionadded:: 2.4

 :class:`HTTPCookieProcessor` instances have one attribute:

 .. attribute:: HTTPCookieProcessor.cookiejar

-   The :class:`cookielib.CookieJar` in which cookies are stored.
+   The :class:`http.cookiejar.CookieJar` in which cookies are stored.

 .. _proxy-handler: